 This was covered by Abattoir and included on the album Call to Irons II.
 The album is a tribute to Iron Maiden.

 "Sanctuary" is also the name of a Madonna song.
-The band hates Madonna.
+The band are not fans of the pop star.